clwatkins/goto-london/README.md

 Instead of a fully-featured journey planner (boo! who wants those?), this takes hard-coded transit options you would consider for a particular destination, and just tells you which to take.

-I, for example, can feasibly get to work by walking, bus, or tube (lucky me!).
+I, for example, can feasibly get to work by walking, bus, or tube.
 On any given day one of those might be faster/slower based on exactly when I want to leave the house.
 It also lets me plug my own estimate of exactly how long I need to (comfortably) make it onto any particular transport modality, which I find the "clever" apps still frankly struggle with.

 An example, as always, is most illustrative: